 Have strong confidence in the two lamas who come here and teach.
 See them as being Buddhas and then you’ll be able to gain great realizations and benefits from their teachings.
 If you imagine that all the Buddhas are present at the teachings and have confident belief they’re there, you will receive inspiration from all of them.
 Then, even if there are no Buddhas actually present, you will receive the inspiration of all the Buddhas.
 This is because all the Buddhas are aware, they’re omniscient; they know our aspirations and so we can receive their inspiration to bring them to fulfillment.

-Read and listen to “Lamp for the Path to Enlightenment” by Atisha.
+Read and listen to the original text “Lamp for the Path to Enlightenment” by Atisha.